 Abilities for AE Tech Majors

-What Can You Do With an AE Tech Major?
+What Can You Do With a Architectural Engineering Major?

 Below is a list of occupations associated with AE tech: